Table of Contents

 Others can’t decide so Q Mixers decided.
 No, just a mixer, not soda.
 But you’ll never go wrong with this when you make your favorite Moscow Mule.
 What’s the term - ubiquitous?
 Yes, that’s what they aim for.

-A base spirit, lemon or lime and simple syrup is your basic sour, and I bet you or your pals has a real soft spot for them, because they are well balanced and sophisticated with very little effort.
+A base spirit, lemon or lime, and simple syrup are your basic sour, and I bet you or your pals have a real soft spot for them because they are well balanced and sophisticated with very little effort.
 It’s so easy to make your own you should just do it.
 Mix equal amounts of sugar and water in a saucepan, heat and stir for a few minutes and you’re done.
-Add fruits, herbs or teas to the mix to make something fun and special.
+Add fruits, herbs, or teas to the mix to make something fun and special.
 Simple syrup will store in the fridge for about 3 weeks, so plan accordingly.

-This simple syrup is definitely swoon-worthy for bringing the sweetness without the carbs.
+This simple syrup is definitely swoon-worthy for bringing sweetness without the carbs.
 No artificial sweeteners, no sugar, not even stevia.
 How did they do that?
-Presenting the monkfruit!
-Recently approved by FDA as a good alternative for sweeteners, it contains zero sugars and up to 250 times sweeter than table sugar.
+Presenting the monk fruit!
+Recently approved by the FDA as a good alternative for sweeteners, it contains zero sugars and up to 250 times sweeter than table sugar.
 No wonder you can’t find fat monks.

 Aromatic and orange bitters are must-haves.
 They’ll add depth and flavor to almost any cocktail.
 They are also essentials in a large swatch of classic and modern-classic cocktail recipes.
 A bottle of each should last you years.